-There are a variety of effective approaches a Coach can take to help young people believe in themselves, increase their selfesteem and sense of belonging, and envision a pathway.
+There are a variety of effective approaches a Coach can take to help young people believe in themselves, increase their self-esteem and sense of belonging, and envision a pathway.

-To complete the Re-engage & Re-enroll in a best-fit high school/GED program, the Potential Steps that a Coach should take if the young person needs to be motivated to re-engage in school include:
+To complete the Re-engage & Re-enroll in a best-fit high school/HSE program, the Potential Steps that a Coach should take if the young person needs to be motivated to re-engage in school include:

-Connecting the young person to a peer group or credible messenger

-Peers who have been in the same situation and have succeeded can help inspire and motivate the young person.
-See Fair Futures Program Manual Section 25 for more information.

-Connecting the young person to an extracurricular activity in line with their interests (e.g., art, martial arts, a youth leadership program).
-This can help youth build the self-esteem, sense of purpose, and broader network of adult/peer supports they need to re-engage in school.

-Buffalo has free youth development, extracurricular, and community service programs.
+- □ Connecting the young person to a peer group or credible messenger Peers who have been in the same situation and have succeeded can help inspire and motivate the young person.
+See Fair Futures Program Manual Section 25 for more information. - □ Connecting the young person to an extracurricular activity in line with their interests (e.g., art, martial arts, a youth leadership program).
+This can help youth build the self-esteem, sense of purpose, and broader network of adult/peer supports they need to re-engage in school. - NYC has hundreds of free youth development, extracurricular, and community service programs.
 Engaging in one of these activities can also help young people build their resumes and the critical soft skills needed for the world of work.

-□ Taking a trip or having a new experience

-Bringing a young person on a group trip or engaging them in a new recreational experience (e.g., a museum, hiking, a boat ride) can be transformative.
+See Fair Futures Program Manual Section 22 for more information. - □ Taking a trip or having a new experience Bringing a young person on a group trip or engaging them in a new recreational experience (e.g., a museum, hiking, a boat ride) can be transformative.
 Simply being in a new/different environment that is positive and peaceful can help them to broaden their horizons and reflect on their goals and potential.
 Trips and experiences can facilitate "breakthrough" moments.